DominikBuchner/BOLDigger/README.md

 `pip install --upgrade boldigger`

+## How to cite

+Buchner D, Leese F (2020) BOLDigger – a Python package to identify and organise sequences with the Barcode of Life Data systems.
+Metabarcoding and Metagenomics 4: e53535. https://doi.org/10.3897/mbmg.4.53535

 ## Login to your account

 The identification engine requires an account at www.boldsystems.org.
 A login is required to query more than one sequence with the identification engine.
 User data can be saved by ticking "Remember me". **Note that your password will be saved unencrypted.
 Don't use this option if this is not okay.**